telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 ### Logon Dialog

 This is an authorization dialog, which requires the user to enter username and password in order to access the requested page.
-If the logon dialog is canceled or the entered credentials are incorrect, the page returns some sort of an error that the request is not unauthorized.
+If the logon dialog is canceled or the entered credentials are incorrect, the page returns some sort of an error that the request is not authorized.

 Due to the specifics of this dialog and the Test Studio recording process flow, this dialog requires some additional actions to be recorded.
 These are listed step by step in the below list: